siddiqodiq/Simple-chatbot-website-with-Ollama-or-dify-AI-APi-using-Next-js/README.md

-# Chat Application with AI-Powered Assistant
+# Simple chatbot with ollama using next.js

 This project is a **React-based Chat Application** that uses an AI assistant model for generating responses.
 It leverages TailwindCSS for styling, `ollama-ai-provider` for AI interactions, and incorporates live streaming of AI-generated text.